Status

 The latest calibration is more robust than previous model calibrations, and the hydraulic model incorporates 2019 LiDAR data for a more accurate representation of the current ground conditions.

-We will continue to work with directly affected landowners, local flood specialists, government and the broader community to incorporate their feedback and input into the reference design.
+We will continue to work with directly affected landowners, local flood specialists, government and the broader community to incorporate their feedback and input into design refinement.